NeXtQSM -- A complete deep learning pipeline for data-consistent quantitative susceptibility mapping trained with hybrid data: Abstract

 \section{Abstract}

-Deep learning based Quantitative Susceptibility Mapping (QSM) has shown great potential in recent years, outperforming traditional non-learning approaches in speed and accuracy.
-However, many of the current deep learning approaches are not data consistent, require in vivo training data or do not solve all steps of the QSM processing pipeline.
+Deep learning based Quantitative Susceptibility Mapping (QSM) has shown great potential in recent years, obtaining similar results to established non-learning approaches.
+Many current deep learning approaches are not data consistent, require in vivo training data or solve the QSM problem in consecutive steps resulting in the propagation of errors.
 Here we aim to overcome these limitations and developed a framework to solve the QSM processing steps jointly.
 We developed a new hybrid training data generation method that enables the end-to-end training for solving background field correction and dipole inversion in a data-consistent fashion using a variational network that combines the QSM model term and a learned regularizer.
-We demonstrate that NeXtQSM overcomes the limitations of previous model-agnostic deep learning methods and show that NeXtQSM offers a complete deep learning based pipeline for computing robust, fast and accurate quantitative susceptibility maps. \keywords{Magnetic Susceptibility\and Data-consistent Deep Learning\and Electromagnetic Tissue Properties\and Simulated Training Data}
+We demonstrate that NeXtQSM overcomes the limitations of previous deep learning methods.
+NeXtQSM offers a new deep learning based pipeline for computing quantitative susceptibility maps that integrates each processing step into the training and provides results that are robust and fast. \keywords{Magnetic Susceptibility\and Data-consistent Deep Learning\and Electromagnetic Tissue Properties\and Simulated Training Data}